Who will pay for Bernie Sanders' plans? - Local News 8

 Read more here about all of his plans.
 Take a look at the Medicare for All portion in the chart below.
 You’ll see that some of the money comes from rolling back the 2017 Republican tax cuts, some comes from new taxes on the rich and some is from capital gains taxes.
 But some also comes from collecting money that employers and individuals currently pay to private insurers — that is, trading premiums for higher taxes.

 Friendly assumptions.
-For this little experiment I gave him Medicare for All at the bargain basement price of $27 trillion — current national health spending that would be ported over to federal spending — over 10 years.
+For this little experiment, CNN gave him Medicare for All at the bargain basement price of $27 trillion — current national health spending that would be ported over to federal spending — over 10 years.
 That’s a steep discount off an estimate from the Urban Institute and does not include $7 trillion in new national health spending.
 But whatever.

 The myth of Sanders’ turnout boom